scionproto/scion/doc/dev/design/V6AddressSupport.rst

 recipe.
 Since we would only carry out address growth, it should be expected that all existing addresses can be represented in the new scheme, but out of precaution, we should be able to perform downgrades too.

+These recipes would direct the operations of the following code (non-exhaustive):
+* Convert a binary V6 address into a componentized SCION address structure.
+* Convert a componentized SCION address into a V6 address structure,
+* Validate that a V6 address is convertible to a SCION address (i.e. it is in a SCION block).
+* Validate that a componentized SCION address is convertible to a V6 address (i.e. the bit width are compatible with one of the allowed recipes).
+* Shortcut methods to parse SCION addresses from, or print then to, V6 textual representations.
+* Shortcut methods to parse V6 addresses from, or print then to, SCION textual representations.

 Migration between IPV6 representations
 --------------------------------------